The Shield of Nationality:

 1. "Aspects of the Political Economy of Development and Synthetic Biology." (with Gautam Mukunda) Systems and Synthetic Biology 3(1): 115-123.
 2009.
 [Peer-reviewed special issue]

 "International Investment Law and Foreign Direct Reinvestment."
 Revise and Resubmit, International Organization.

 "The Price of Doing Business: How Startup Costs Improve Government Treatment of Foreign Firms." (with Leslie Johns) Under review.
 [Appendix]

-"Moving Bars and Strategic Silence in International Investment Disputes." (with Leslie Johns)
+"Moving Bars and Strategic Silence in International Investment Arbitration." (with Leslie Johns)

 - Commentary on the future of Investor-State Dispute Settlement: Washington Post (2016), Washington Post (2015), NPR's "All Things Considered" (2015)

 - Commentary on international investment law: Washington Post (2016), National Geographic (2015), Moyers & Co (2016), Washington Post (2015), LA Times (2015), Washington Post (2014)

 - Commentary on NAFTA: Washington Post (2017), Texas Standard (2016), Texas Tribune (2016), San Antonio Express-News (2016)